Exercise and Fitness: Form the Right Habits for Life

 A Moving Message

-You've probably seen a thousand studies proving the health benefits of exercise.
+You've probably seen a thousand studies proving the health benefits of exercise and fitness.
 Regular physical activity is good for every part of you, inside and out.

 - Regular moderate exercise, such as walking briskly for about 2 hours a week, can reduce your risk of cardiovascular disease by more than 40%.
 Studies show that even spending less than half that time exercising can dramatically reduce your chance of having a heart attack.

-- Exercise helps prevent diabetes, and exercising can make managing diabetes easier.
+- Exercise and fitness help prevent diabetes, and exercising can make managing diabetes easier.

 - Weight-bearing activities increase bone density and strength, lessening the chance of developing osteoporosis.

-- Exercise reduces your chances of developing certain types of cancers.
+- Exercise and fitness reduce your chances of developing certain types of cancers.